BOARD OF DIRECTORS

 Dr. Tiffany N. McCalla is a board-certified Emergency Medicine Physician at Good Samaritan Hospital.

 She provides care for adult and pediatric patients with acute illnesses or injuries that require immediate medical attention.
-In addition, she is an advocate of health care in the community and was one of the founding members of a New York sexual assault response team providing companionate and focused care to survivors of sexual assault which led to an increase in local rape convictions.
+In addition, she is an advocate of health care in the community and was one of the founding members of a New York sexual assault response team providing compassionate and focused care to survivors of sexual assault which led to an increase in local rape convictions.
 She has traveled domestically and internationally providing medical care to adults and children with limited access to care.
-Dr. McCalla also serves as TLJMS Membership Committee Co-Chair.
+Dr. McCalla has also served previously as TLJMS Membership Committee Co-Chair.

 A Board-Certified Anesthesiologist, Dr. Roger Duncan has been practicing in Palm Beach County for 16 years.
 Dr. Duncan has served on several area medical and philanthropic Boards including, the Palm Beach County Medical Society.